The Scorpio Letters (film)

 The Scorpio Letters is a 1967 American-British thriller film directed by Richard Thorpe and starring Alex Cord, Shirley Eaton and Laurence Naismith.
-It was produced by MGM Television and shot mainly at MGM studios in Hollywood.
-It was broadcast by ABC in the United States while being given a theatrical release in several countries including Britain.
-It was the last film directed by Thorpe in a lengthy and prolific career.
-It is based on the 1964 novel of the same title by Victor Canning.
+It was written by Jo Eisinger and Adrian Spies based on the 1964 novel of the same title by Victor Canning.

-There are significant differences between the book and the film version, which was designed to take advantage of the spy boom following the success of James Bond.
-Eaton's link to that series was advertised by billing her as "The Goldfinger Girl".
-The film's sets were designed by the art directors Addison Hehr and George W. Davis.
-As it was intended for a cinematic run in several markets, particularly in Europe, it was made with higher production values than was often common for television films.
-It received positive reviews with Variety describing it as "very hip".

-Synopsis
+Plot

 Joe Christopher an American in London working for British Intelligence joins forces with Phoebe Stewart to investigate the death of a fellow agent who was the victim of a blackmail plot.
 Their pursuit of the truth takes them to Paris and an Alpine ski resort.